massung/lexer/README.md

 # The LEXER Package

-The `lexer` package is a tokenizer for [LispWorks](http://www.lispworks.com) which makes heavy use of the [`re` package](http://github.com/massung/re).
+The `lexer` package is a tokenizer for Common Lisp that makes heavy use of the [`re` package](http://github.com/massung/re).

 ## Creating a Lexer Function

-[LispWorks](http://www.lispworks.com) comes with a fantastic [`parsergen`](http://www.lispworks.com/documentation/lw50/LWRM/html/lwref-433.htm) system that enables you to create a grammar using s-expressions (see the [`defparser`](http://www.lispworks.com/documentation/lw60/LW/html/lw-301.htm#pgfId-886013) function).

-The `lexer` package has a similar function, `deflexer`, that can be used to tokenize a source string.
-Those tokens can be handed off to a parser grammar for analysis.
+The `lexer` package allows you to use regular expressions to pattern match against an input buffer and return tokens.
+It does this much in the same way that [Lex](https://en.wikipedia.org/wiki/Lex_%28software%29) does.
+Using the `deflexer` macro, you can define a function that will attempt to match a list of patterns against a buffer.

-	(deflexer lexer &body patterns)
+	(deflexer lexer (state-var) &body patterns)

-The `deflexer` macro is called with a set of pattern/token pairs and produces a function that will parse the next token from a global `lexbuf` object.
+The *state-var* is the current lexical state: it tracks the lexical buffer being parsed as well as a stack of lexical functions (defined with `lexbuf`)... more on this later.

-A simple lexer example:
+Here is a simple example:

-	CL-USER > (deflexer my-lexer
+	CL-USER > (deflexer my-lexer (state)
 	            ("%s+"   (values :next-token))
 	            ("="     (values :eq))
 	            ("%a%w*" (values :ident $$))